Celebrate Spring with these crispy and buttery Cherry Blossom Cookies with salt pickled cherry blossoms.

 - Gather all the ingredients.

-- Cut the unsalted butter into smaller pieces (so that they will soften faster).
+- If the unsalted butter is not at room temperature yet, cut it into smaller pieces so that it will soften faster.
 It’s important to soften the butter before we start.

-- Separate salt pickled cherry blossoms into 2 groups: good flowers for decoration on the cookies, and 1 Tbsp of damaged flowers for blending in the cookie dough.
+- Separate the salt-pickled cherry blossoms into two groups: 1) The good flowers for decorating the cookies; and 2) 1 Tbsp (per batch of 16 cookies) of the damaged flowers for blending into the cookie dough.

-- Squeeze water out from 1 Tbsp of damaged flowers and pat dry with a paper towel.
+- After 30 minutes, squeeze out the water from the damaged flowers and pat them dry with a paper towel.

-- Then mince the flowers and set aside.
+- Then, mince the damaged flowers and set aside.

-- Sift the cake flour and add the salt in the same bowl.
+- Sift the cake flour in a bowl and add the salt to the same bowl.
+Set aside.

-- In a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, beat the butter until smooth and creamy.
+- In a stand mixer fitted with a paddle attachment or in a large bowl with a hand mixer, beat the softened butter until smooth and creamy.

-- Add the ½ cup (60 g) powdered sugar and blend until soft and light.
-Scrape down the bowl as needed.
+- Add the powdered sugar and blend until soft and light, occasionally scraping down the bowl as needed.

 - Add the egg yolk and mix well until combined.

-- Wrap in plastic wrap and chill in refrigerator until firm, at least 2 hours.
-Optional; you can place the dough on a bed of rice while chilling.
-It’ll help keep the dough in nice cylindrical shape, so your cookie slices won’t be flat on one side.
+- Wrap the dough log in plastic wrap and chill in the refrigerator until firm, at least 2 hours.
+Optional: You can place the dough on a bed of rice while chilling.
+It’ll help keep the dough in a nice cylindrical shape, so your cookie slices won’t be flat on one side.

-- Remove the plastic wrap, and then wrap around the dough with a damp paper towel so that the dough will be slightly wet.
-Or of course, you can use traditional method and brush egg wash on the dough (but damp paper towel method works every time for me).
+- After 2 hours, take out the dough log from the refrigerator and remove the plastic.
+Next, wrap the dough with a damp paper towel to wet its surface slightly.
+Of course, you can use the traditional method and brush egg wash on the dough, but the damp paper towel method works every time for me.

 - In a tray that fits the cookie dough, sprinkle the white sparkling sugar.
-Remove the damp paper towel and roll the cookie log on the sparkling sugar.
+Remove the damp paper towel and roll the dough log in the sparkling sugar so that it adheres.

-- With a sharp knife, slice the dough into ⅓ inches (7 mm)-thick rounds.
-Place them on the baking sheet, leaving about 1” (2.5 cm) between rounds.
+- With a sharp knife, slice the dough into rounds about ⅓ inch (7 mm) thick.
+You should get 16–18 cookie rounds from one log.
+Place them on a baking sheet lined with parchment paper or a silicone baking liner.
+Leave about 1 inch (2.5 cm) of space between the rounds.

-- Bake the cookies at 350ºF (170ºC) for about 15 minutes, or until the edge of the cookies start to get golden brown.
+- When the oven is preheated, take out the baking sheet from the refrigerator and bake the cookies at 350ºF (170ºC) for about 15 minutes, or until the edges turn golden brown.

-- Remove from the oven and let cool on the baking sheet for 5 minutes; then carefully transfer to a cooling rack and let cool completely.
+- Remove from the oven and let cool on the baking sheet for 5 minutes; then, carefully transfer them to a wire rack and let cool completely before serving.

 To Store

-- You can keep the cookies in an airtight container and store at a cool place for at least 4 days.
+- You can keep the cookies in an airtight container and store in a cool place for at least 4 days.
 You can also freeze the unbaked logs of dough, wrapped in plastic wrap, for up to 2 months.
-Let sit at room temperature for about 10 minutes before cutting and baking.
+Let the frozen logs sit at room temperature for about 10 minutes before cutting and baking.
 Do not let the dough fully defrost.

 Notes